A few years ago, a dog named Capitan passed away in Argentina at the age of 15 after spending eleven years waiting by his human’s grave every night.

 As dog lovers, we already know that the love our dogs feel for us goes way beyond the need to have a food provider, and science backs up that claim.

-In a study published in Behavioral Processes, researchers found that the part of dogs’ brains that light up when they detect their owners’ scents is the same part of the human brain that reacts to visual beauty and is associated with the early stages of being in love.
+In a study published in Behavioral Processes, researchers found that the part of dogs’ brains that light up when they detect their humans’ scents is the same part of the human brain that reacts to visual beauty and is associated with the early stages of being in love.

 Additionally, Stanley Coren, a psychology professor at the University of British Columbia, says research shows that dogs have the mental capabilities of a two- to three-year-old human child.
 So clearly, dogs are able to feel the pain of loss very deeply, and they have some ability to mentally process and react to that loss.